PrestaShop/open-source/content/project-organization/quality-council/processes/pr-management.md

 - The PR is not valid.
 In this case, indicate that it doesn't work, put a video showing that it doesn't work and put the link to the automated tests if you ran them (to prove that it brings issues).
 If the PR corrects the issue but creates others, it is necessary to specify the steps to reproduce the issue(s) caused by the PR, so that the PR author can correct the errors more easily.
 In your comment, you'll need to select the Comment option before submitting the review.
-The Request changes option doesn't work properly.
+The Request changes option will force the same QA to respond to the same PR, whereas it would be preferable for someone else to test it once the changes have been made.

 ![img.png](images/readme17.png)

-As you can see, in both cases, you'll have to provide a video and a link to the car tests to show your good faith.
+As you can see, in both cases, you'll have to provide a video and a link to the automated tests to show your good faith.

 ℹ️ Yes, even when the PR is valid, it's better to offer a video.
 This will allow future QAs to see how we're supposed to behave with the PR.
 Very useful when we're doing test plans / release plans or when we have to go back on a PR.